yangfcm/algorithm-js/readme.md

 `/ds`

-- Implement a queue, which has enqueuing(equivalent to array.unshift())and dequeuing(equivalent to array.pop()) operation - `queue.js`
-- Combine two queues into one - `weave.js`
-- Implement a stack, which has methods equivalent to array.push() and array.pop() - `stack.js`
-- Create a queue using two stacks, instead of arrays - `qfroms.js`
 - Implement a tree and using BFS and DFS to traverse a tree - `tree.js`
 - Get the width of each level of a tree - `levelwidth.js`
 - Implement a binary search tree - `bst.js`